These organisations know their Why and Higher Purpose.

 But here’s the real win when you do this for your team, department, or organisation: You get to manage less and lead more.
 So it’s more fun!
 You don’t need to check up on people so much, as they are more clear about what’s really important and in which direction we’re all heading.
 What’s more, we find that decision making can be passed lower in the organisation – lower and closer to the action.

 When people feel safe, they bring their full genuine selves to work and thrive, and when they thrive, their organisation thrives.
-We call organisations that thrive Why-Based Organisations, and these organisations have four key attributes, over and above normal organisations.
+We call organisations that thrive Why-Based Organisations, and these organisations have four key attributes, over and above ordinary organisations.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.